 Travelling to the North Cape had been a dream for many years.
-The final part of the road from the city Alta to North Cape was truly amazing.
+From the "Cape" I took the southbound route on Trans Euro Trail through Sweden.

-This trip was also one of the toughest so far.
-The rain and the low temperature was a real test for both me and the bike.
+This trip was one of the toughest so far.
+The rain and the low temperature was at times a real test for both me and the bike.
 The riding along the beautiful trails was amazing and the feel of nature is really great.

 An epic journey through the beautiful Caucasus.
 Mountains, culture and rough roads in an amazing mix.